argahsuknesib/EMSE_FrontEnd_Cours/3_vue/presentation/slides.md

 that contains data and functions, that works with the template.

 Once a component is developped, we can use it in other components with a novel HTML tag.
-For example, I make a component named `MyComponent` : I can include it in the HTML template with `<my-component></my-component>`.
+For example, I make a component named `MyComponent` : I can include it in the HTML template of other Vue components with `<my-component></my-component>`.

-The VueJS bootstrap itself by including the root component into a DOM node (see `main.js`).
-Then all the application is done by the tree of components, that are included from the root component.
+Thue VueJS app bootstrap itself by including the root Vue component of your application into a DOM node (see `main.js`).
+Then all the application is rendered by the tree of Vue components included from your root component.

 ---